Last updated: February 2023

 Once you’ve worked out how much you need to save each month for your outgoings and how much you have left to spend, you’ll need to keep track of your budget throughout your time at uni.
-There are some great apps available to help you keep on track.
-It’s worth taking a look at Moneysavingexpert.com which lists a range of mobile phone apps that can help you keep on budget, such as Yolt and Money Dashboard, and others that help you claim money back when you spend online like Top Cashback Squirrel.
+There are some great apps available to help you keep on track such as Wally and Money Dashboard, and others that help you claim money back when you spend online like Top Cashback Squirrel.

 If you’d rather not use an app because you’re worried about security, you can find a handy student budget sheet on Save the Student which allows you to enter all your incomings and outgoings and the does the calculations for you, tracking whether you’re living within your means each month.

 Here are a few more useful money-saving ideas.

 10 tips for living on a student budget

 1. Spend in cash

 Once you’ve worked out how much spare cash you have to spend each week, take out the amount in cash and spend no more than that.

 Before buying anything, think about whether you actually need it.
 If you’re running out of money and it’s not an essential, then it might be worth saving it for a special occasion (or just a month when you’re not so strapped for cash).
 Find it difficult to save?
 Why not try an autosaving app like Plum or Moneybox which use tech to find out what you can afford to save then automatically moves money from your bank account to a vitual savings account.